A look at the function of ascorbic acid in loaf manufacture and why is is not in the Campaign's definition of Real Bread

 Of course, we also urge all bakers and millers currently using ascorbic acid to stop doing so!

-Industrial bakers categorise ascorbic acid as a flour ‘improver’ or dough conditioner.
+Industrial loaf fabricators categorise ascorbic acid as a flour ‘improver’ or dough conditioner.
 In the presence of oxygen, ascorbic acid becomes an oxidising agent and the ‘improvements’ to which it contributes include:

 ‘The net result of AA is to improve the ability of dough to retain gas (as seen by increased oven spring) and to yield bread with a finer (smaller average cell size) crumb cell structure.
 These changes also result in bread crumb that is softer to the touch yet has the resiliency to recover much of its original shape after compression.
 This helps to convey the impression of proved freshness to the consumer.’
 Baking Problems Solved, p 55, S. Cauvain & L. Young, Woodhead Publishing (2001)